Last Updated on December 7, 2022 by Ali Raza

 Consumer Reports’ most recent laptop reliability survey, which analyzed about 25,000 laptops purchased in 2020 and 2021, shows that there is no single best type of laptop.
 The most reliable were mainstream business laptops from Lenovo and Dell, while gaming laptops with nonreplaceable batteries tended to have lower reliability.

 But models differ considerably in quality among all price ranges.
-So consider what’s important to you: Processor, battery life, weight, display size.
+So consider what’s important to you: Processor, battery life, weight, and display size.
 That should help you narrow down your options.
 Check out our Ratings of new models to find a top-rated model within your budget range.

 Why Are HP Laptops So Bad?